the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab0.2_ballpit/_index.md

 # Ball Pit

-In this lab, we'll get re-aquainted with CS concepts such as classes and decomposition with the Turtle library.
+In this lab, we'll get re-aquainted with CS concepts such as classes and inheritance with the Turtle library.

 {{< expand "Extra Resouces: Learn more about Python Objects" >}}
 - Creating a Class: [Python Classes](https://www.w3schools.com/python/python_classes.asp)